Hammerhead8/Adder/README.md

 2. `make`
 3. `make install`

 Once installed, Adder can be linked during compilation using `-ladder`.
+If an `Error loading shared libraries` occurs after building then run `ldconfig`.